 - Dry eyes and other vision problems

-Although none of these symptoms are directly fatal, exacerbating symptoms leading toward suicidal or homicidal ideation and successful attempts are.
-As such, it is especially important to not only consider one’s use of the Internet but the entire picture.
+Although none of these symptoms are directly fatal, exacerbating symptoms can lead to suicidal or homicidal ideation and successful attempts.
+It is important to not only consider internet use as an individual problem, but the entire picture.

 Causes of Internet Addiction